WGLab/dragonstar2019/test_alignment_variant/README.md

 ## After the tutorial

-To do other tutorial, you might need to run `conda deactivate` to go back to the base environment for other projects.
+To do other tutorial, you might need to run `conda deactivate` to go back to the base environment for other projects. ***If you still have issues to run other projects, please re-login.***